department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim/bdd.md

 ### How do I get these disability benefits?

 You’ll need to apply for benefits.
 When you apply, you’ll have to turn in your service treatment records.
-You’ll also need to finish all phases of the VA/DOD medical separation examination processes before your release from the military.
-[Apply for benefits](https://www.vets.gov/disability-benefits/apply/).
+You’ll also need to finish all phases of the VA/DOD medical separation examination processes before your release from the military. <a href="https://www.vets.gov/disability-benefits/apply/"><span class="usa-sr-only">This will open a new website.</span>Apply for benefits</a>.

 ### Get more information